AMIRSOLEYMANI_headshot.jpg

 Photo credit: Mia O'Connor

-At PICA, I served as the organization’s first Community Engagement Manager, then as Director of Public Engagement, and from 2017-2023 as Artistic Director & Curator of Public Engagement.
-In collaboration with two Co-Artistic Directors, I curated visual art exhibitions, experimental performances, and public programs, both year-round and for the annual, globally renowned Time-Based Art Festival (TBA).
+From 2012-2023, I was on senior leadership at Portland Institute for Contemporary Art (PICA), where I served as the organization’s first Community Engagement Manager, then as Director of Public Engagement, and from 2017-2023 as Artistic Director & Curator of Public Engagement.
+In collaboration with two Co-Artistic Directors, I curated visual art exhibitions, experimental performances, and public programs, both year-round and for the annual, world renowned Time-Based Art Festival (TBA).

 In addition to numerous projects and programs as part of the TBA Festival, some highlights of my curatorial work with PICA include a symposium on the historicization and politicization of HIV & AIDS (2017) in collaboration with Sarah Schulman, Visual AIDS, Pacific Northwest College of Art’s MA in Critical Studies Program, and local artists, scholars, and organizers; SUBHARMONIC: A Sonic Arts Symposium (2018, co-curated with local artists), including experimental sound performances, panels, and workshops; Gordon Hall’s solo exhibition, THROUGH AND THROUGH AND THROUGH (co-curated with Kristan Kennedy, 2019) and accompanying publication, OVER-BELIEFS: Gordon Hall Collected Writing, 2011-2018; No Human Involved: The 5th Annual Sex Workers’ Art Show (2019) exhibition and accompanying symposium and publication on contemporary art, activism and publishing in sex work, co-curated with Kat Salas and Matilda Bickers of STROLL PDX (Portland, OR), and in collaboration with Rose Nordin of Rabbits Road Press/OOMK Zine (London, UK) and the Independent Publishing Resource Center (this project is featured in the anthology Curating as Feminist Organizing, Routledge, 2022); We Got Each Other’s Back (co-curated with Kristan Kennedy, 2020-21), an exhibition by Carlos Motta with Heldáy de la Cruz, Julio Salgado, and Edna Vázquez, with accompanying public programs, community engagements, and publications; and Remembering to Remember: Experiments in Sound (2023), co-curated with Felisha Ledesma, a multifaceted program featuring 15+ international, national, and local artists in an exhibition of newly commissioned multichannel sound compositions, film/video works at the intersection of sound and moving image, a series of live performances, and a program of community-based workshops in partnership with Synth Library Portland.
 My final project with PICA was Make Banana Cry, an international experimental dance performance by Andrew Tay and Stephen Thompson, in collaboration with a number of other performers from around the world, that interrogates through conceptual choreography the West’s appropriation, consumption, and colonization of Asian identity and culture in music, fashion, cinema, media, and embodied movement.
 Make Banana Cry included a secondary program in collaboration with Liminal Bodies, a Portland-based collective of queer and trans Asian and Pacific Islander artists and writers.

 In my time with PICA, I grew the organization’s public programs into a robust curatorial platform for critical inquiry, community partnerships, publications, experimental education, and participation.
 Projects included an expanded TBA Festival Institute with Guest Scholar/Writer tracks; the Field Guide audience engagement program; community-centered and participatory performances; and other initiatives emphasizing artist-audience connections and promoting dialogue and exchange through contemporary art, culture, and politics.
 Some of these projects have taken the form of curated symposia exploring such intersectional topics as queer embodiments, politics, performance, and the financial recession (Bodies, Identities, & Alternative Economies, 2012); intercultural and interdisciplinary communication and language (How Do You Mean?
 Culture in Translation, 2013); art, gentrification, and critiques of the historicization and politicization of HIV/AIDS with Sarah Schulman, Visual AIDS, and local artists and scholars (2017); and art, activism, and DIY publishing in sex work (2019).
 I was the creative and community producer for Holcombe Waller’s LGBT Requiem Mass at PICA (2015) and in its second iteration as Requiem Mass: A Queer Divine Rite at Yerba Buena Center for the Arts/Grace Cathedral (San Francisco, 2018).
-I helped PICA develop partnerships with local nonprofits, public schools, colleges and universities, and youth groups to broaden access and diversify the organization’s audienceship, leadership, community reach, civic role, and support for local artists, with particular attention to racial equity.
-I served as co-director of PICA’s Precipice Fund, part of the Andy Warhol Foundation for the Visual Arts’ Regional Regranting Program, and helped to steward PICA’s Creative Exchange Lab artist residency program, funded for nearly a decade by the Mellon Foundation.
-I served as lead liaison in PICA’s partnership with A Black Art Ecology of Portland (BAEP).
+I helped PICA develop partnerships with local nonprofits, public schools, colleges, universities, and youth groups to broaden access and diversify the organization’s audienceship, leadership, community reach, civic role, and support for local artists, with particular attention to racial equity.
+I served as co-director of PICA’s Precipice Fund, part of the Andy Warhol Foundation for the Visual Arts’ Regional Regranting Program, and helped steward PICA’s Creative Exchange Lab residency program, funded for nearly a decade by the Mellon Foundation.
+I served as lead staff in PICA’s partnership with A Black Art Ecology of Portland.

 I have been part of numerous initiatives outside the US.
 In 2018, I co-organized and -facilitated with UK artist Phoebe Davies a research, work, and dialogue convening for independent artists and arts workers on the political role of art institutions, hosted by Somerset House in London.
 I was part of the inaugural cohort of GENERATE (2019-20), a joint program of the British Council and Arts Council England promiting exchange between a select group of US and UK performance curators and producers, and was then hired onto a team that conducted research toward the program’s redesign centering equity and access.
 I am a member of the International Presenting Commons, which works to sustain and advance international cultural exchange in the US.

-I have delivered papers and presentations and served as a lecturer, panelist, facilitator, or guest at international, national, and regional conferences, convenings, and festivals, including a Dutch Performing Arts delegation of US performance programmers (Amsterdam/Utrecht); British Council USA; IPC Public Roundtable (New Ythe Directors’ Circle (Kampnagel, Hamburg, Germany); Horizon Showcase/Edinburgh Fringe (Edinburgh, UK); Fierce Festival (Birmingham, UK); HowlRound Theatre Commons; Creative Capital Convening; Common Field; Dance/USA; National Performance Network; Artist Communities Alliance; Fusebox Festival; Elevate Chicago Dance; Society of Dance History Scholars/Congress on Research in Dance; UCLA’s Thinking Gender; and University of Oregon’s Art & Equity Summit, among others.
+I have delivered papers and presentations and served as a lecturer, panelist, facilitator, or guest at international, national, and regional conferences, convenings, and festivals, including a Dutch Performing Arts delegation of US performance programmers (Amsterdam/Utrecht); British Council USA; IPC Public Roundtable (New York); Directors’ Circle (Kampnagel, Hamburg, Germany); Horizon Showcase/Edinburgh Fringe (Edinburgh, UK); Fierce Festival (Birmingham, UK); HowlRound Theatre Commons; Creative Capital Convening; Common Field; Dance/USA; National Performance Network; Artist Communities Alliance; Fusebox Festival; Elevate Chicago Dance; Society of Dance History Scholars/Congress on Research in Dance; UCLA’s Thinking Gender; and University of Oregon’s Art & Equity Summit, among many others.

-CV available upon request.
+Resumé and/or CV available upon request.

 Email Me